Sarah Fitz-Claridge, 2005

 My name is Sarah Fitz-Claridge.
-I am the founder of Taking Children Seriously, and was the editor of the TCS paper journal, Taking Children Seriously, throughout its decade long existence.
-You can find the TCS web site at takingchildrenseriously.com.
+I am the founder of Taking Children Seriously, and was the editor of the paper journal, Taking Children Seriously, throughout its decade long existence.
+You can find the Taking Children Seriously web site at takingchildrenseriously.com.
 In the past I have been a director of Education Otherwise, which is one of the leading groups for home educators in Britain.
 I have been home educating for nearly 16 years and have written and spoken widely on parenting, education, and the law relating to education and children’s rights.

 Now that you know who I am, let me tell you what I am going to say.